snyk/broker/README.md

 <!-- Anything that this project doesn't do?
 Any special knowledge required?  -->

+### Terminology

+* Broker: The application that will accept (or reject), transform and forward requests.
+This entire repository is the broker.
+* Server: server instance of the broker, this accepts HTTPS request and forwards them to the connected broker identified by an ID.
+* Client: the user's client instance of the broker that will accept and reject requests from the server and relay them back and forth to their own internal service.
+* Internal: the system that is private to the user that the broker will manage a specific subset of requests for.
+* Accept: a request that has been accepted based on user defined rules to be forwarded to their own internal systems.
+* Reject: all those requests that are not accepted (these will result in a `400` and a `Blocked` message).
+* Configuration: the user's private environment configuration that controls the accept list and important tokens that allow the broker to access their internal system.

+## Configuration

 ## License

 * [License: Apache License, Version 2.0](LICENSE)
 * [Contributing](.github/CONTRIBUTING.md)

+# TODO / Aims

+- [x] Proxy e2e socket (server -> client -> internal -> client -> server)
+- [ ] Can serve as both client and server
+- [ ] client can forward requests from internal to server